David Morrison (astrophysicist)

-David Morrison (born 26 June 1940) is an American astronomer, a senior scientist at the Solar System Exploration Research Virtual Institute, at NASA Ames Research Center in Mountain View, California.
+David Morrison (born June 26, 1940) is an American astronomer, a senior scientist at the Solar System Exploration Research Virtual Institute, at NASA Ames Research Center in Mountain View, California.
 Morrison is the former director of the Carl Sagan Center for Study of Life in the Universe at the SETI Institute and of the NASA Lunar Science Institute.
 He is the past Director of Space at NASA Ames.
 Morrison is credited as a founder of the multi-disciplinary field of astrobiology.
 Morrison is best known for his work in risk assessment of near Earth objects such as asteroids and comets.
 Asteroid 2410 Morrison was named in his honor.
 Morrison is also known for his "Ask an Astrobiologist" series on NASA's website where he provides answers to questions submitted by the public.
 He has published 12 books and over 150 papers primarily on planetary science, astrobiology and near Earth objects.

 Biography

 David Morrison was born in Danville, Illinois on June 26, 1940.
-He attended elementary and high school in Danville and graduated from the University of Illinois Urbana-Champaign in 1962 with high distinction in physics.
-He studied astronomy at Harvard University and received his Ph.D in 1969, with Carl Sagan as his thesis advisor.
+He attended elementary and high school in Danville and graduated from the University of Illinois Urbana-Champaign in 1962.
+He studied astronomy at Harvard University and received his Ph.D. in 1969, with Carl Sagan as his thesis advisor.